Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 materials by topic area or key word.

-In response, Sonali and Dan have categorized all 2014 materials and implemented a new key word(s) [search interface](http://www.bioconductor.org/help/course-materials/).
-The plan is to index all future materials while years prior to 2014 will still be available in the old format (see 'Courses by year' below the search table).
+In response, Sonali and Dan have categorized all 2014 materials and implemented a new key word(s) [search table](http://www.bioconductor.org/help/course-materials/) interface.
+The plan is to index all future materials while years prior to 2014 will be available in the old format (see &lsquo;Courses by year&rsquo; below the search table).

-### Working with ranges
+### Publications

 If you are looking for resources to enhance your knowledge of working with genomic ranges and sequences in `Bioconductor` the following publications maybe